codewithmmak/cypress-javascript/README.md

 ## Features
 * This automation framework is designed using Cypress.
 * JavaScript is used as scripting language.
-* Reporting is implemented using Cypress npm module.
-This generates the report in html and json.
+* Reporting is implemented using `mochawesome-report-generator` npm module.
+This generates the report in html.
 Also it captures the screenshots.

 ## To Get Started